...in a time of challenge

 Reach out to your neighbours

 At the beginning of the year, God led us to declare a vision in which our homes would be mission stations in our neighbourhoods.
 It wasn’t entirely clear to us how that was going to work – but it has become much more obvious now!

-Now we are all self-isolating, consider putting up hopeful messages in your windows.
+Members of Forefront have done an amazing job of reaching out to their neighbours, over and above the "official" pastoral visiting and Lord's Larder outreaches.
+Let's consider this part of our calling in this season.
+Do consider putting up hopeful messages in your windows - and be part of reclaiming the rainbow as a Christian symbol of hope.
 On a sunny day, get out into the garden and sing worship songs.
 Call your neighbours and tell them you’d like to pray for them.
 Offer to put them in touch with support if they have critical needs.

 Citizen’s Advice are offering their services by telephone and online only.
 Special arrangements are being made with our clients who hire space in the building.
 There is information in the window telling people how to get support.